GuillermoCzza/Issue-Tracker-for-fCC/README.md

 You can choose port (write PORT=*your port here*) and allow testing on startup (write NODE_ENV=test) through an .env file.

+You'll need to add a valid MongoDB URI string as the MONGO_URI variable in the .env if you want it to work.

 (Frontend is unmodified from the one provided by freeCodeCamp for testing)